PJ1920/Transfer-learning-for-Instance-segmentation-of-Waste-bottles-using-Mask-RCNN/README.md

     ```bash
     python setup.py install
     ```
-3. To download pre-trained bottle weights (mask_rcnn_bottle_0100.h5) for segmentation from logs folder use the git lfs pull request.
+3. To download pre-trained bottle weights (mask_rcnn_bottle_0100.h5) for segmentation from logs folder use git lfs pull as it git clone doesn't download lfs file completely.

 4. Run training or segmentation task from terminal.